-Your dissertation prospectus signifies two things.
-The first is that you have an acceptable thesis proposal, which you defend at an oral examination.
-The second is that you have completed all of our coursework which comprises (a) the preliminary examinations / demonstration of competence in the three core areas (b) the field course requirements, and (c) two Economics 501 presentations.
+The prospectus signifies two things.
+The first is that the student has an acceptable thesis proposal, which is defended at an oral examination.
+The second is completion of all coursework which comprises the field course requirements including the history requirement, and two Economics 501 presentations.

 The oral examination ascertains whether the student's dissertation topic is feasible.
 The student selects a prospective thesis advisor and a committee of examiners.
 The student works with the advisor and committee to write a thesis proposal, which is the basis of the oral examination.
 It is important that the student choose a thesis advisor several months before the proposed oral examination.
 The advisor's assistance is invaluable in developing a thesis topic.